FIKA

 Collaborating to overcome COVID-era challenges

-A pro bono team of Autodesk employees helped Bridges to Prosperity bring its site visit program online during the COVID-19 pandemic, creating new avenues to engage partners in connecting rural communities with trailbridges.
+A pro bono team of Autodesk employees helped Fika bring its site visit program online during the COVID-19 pandemic, creating new avenues to engage partners in connecting rural communities with trailbridges.

 Headshot of Nivi Sharma, Bridges to Prosperity CEO